-GPS software – to control the self-driving robot-car
+GPS software – for the control of the self-propelled robot car

-I developed the software I used to control my robot-car via GPS by my own.
-The main gps-drive-robo-car.py program is developed in Python.
-The main program needs three modules to control the l298N H-Bridge, the led matrix from the Raspberry Pi Sense-HAT and a module to calculate the north direction.
+I have developed the software with which I can control my Discoverer via GPS.
+The main program gps-drive-robo-car.py is developed in Python.
+It imports three more modules to control e.g. the motor driver l298N, the LED matrix of the Raspberry Pi Sense-HAT and a module to calculate the north direction.

 Raspberry Pi Sense-HAT